glinesbdev/versus/src/examples/README.md

 - `\#` -> This is a normal comment to either give context, instruction or specifics.
 - `\# Insight: Some useful information here!` -> This is a tip or extra bit of useful information to give to the reader.

 Have an example that you'd like to share?
-Refer to the [Contributing Section][README] of the project's README.
+Refer to the {{ external_link('Contributing Section', book.project.readme_url) }} of the project's README.

 Find something that doesn't seem quite right or straight up doesn't work?
-Refer to the [Issues Section][README] of the project's README.
+Refer to the {{ external_link('Issues Section', book.project.readme_url) }} of the project's README.

 [README]: https://github.com/glinesbdev/versus/blob/main/README.md